-A restricted number of garden stores are still open to the public, but only for animal and pet food.
+A number of garden stores are still open to the public, but sometimes only for animal and pet food.
 It’s the only thing they can sell!

 - Indeed, even though a sanitary crisis is at hand, our pets and animal friends still deserve to eat!

 - Some brands have decided to shut their doors entirely.
-It’s a wise decision to protect staff and customers from risk of Covid-19 contamination.
+It’s a decision taken to protect staff and customers from risk of Covid-19 contamination.

 - Landscapers and gardeners can work at their clients during lockdown, at least until “shelter-in-place” lockdown is mandated.

 - You can make your own soil mix from household items you already have.

 - And on top of that, there are dozens of plants you can grow straight from the kitchen!

 How to buy seeds and plants during coronavirus

 Garden stores, nurseries, and horticulture centers have strict rules.
 They cannot sell plants such as trees, shrubs, bulbs or roses – in the store.

 - It’s still perfectly possible to buy online and have them delivered.

 - Many stores have a “click & collect” system, where you order online and then go pick it up.